IPGP/rinexmod/README.md

 ## Installation

 ### Assisted installation
-The tool is designed in Python 3, you must have it installed on your machine.
+The tool is designed in Python 3, and you must have it installed on your machine.

 You can use `pip` to install the last GitHub-hosted version with the following command:
 ```pip install git+https://github.com/IPGP/rinexmod```